aplbrain/bossVR/README.md

 **common_functions**: Provides utility functions for image processing, file handling, and other tasks.

 - `save_slices_as_tiff(dataset, path, file_location, offset, data_type='')`:
   Saves image slices from a 3D dataset as TIFF files.
-The function supports both block-based and standard image stacks and handles image rotation and flipping.
+The function supports both block-based and standard image stacks and handles image rotation and flipping to transform image orientation consistent with how images are loaded in syGlass

 - `get_pair_indices(index, dim, vol, indices)`:
   Parses and validates index ranges for a given dimension of a 3D volume, ensuring the range is within the volume bounds.